jomakori/ZuraBase/README.md

 - **Drag and Drop Interface**: Intuitive drag-and-drop interface for moving cards and lanes.
 - **Real-time Updates**: Changes are automatically saved as you work.

+### Strands
+- **Content Capture**: Save and organize pieces of information as "strands"
+- **AI Enrichment**: Automatic tagging and summarization of content using AI
+- **Resilient Saving**: Strands are always saved to the database, even when AI services are unavailable
+- **Asynchronous Processing**: Background processing for AI enrichment without blocking user interactions
+- **Tag Management**: Add, remove, and filter content by tags

 ## Getting Started

 ### Prerequisites